Stories of Hope: Neuromyelitis Optica

 Jackson quickly rallied experts in related areas and within weeks, researchers who did not know one another earlier were collaborating on the disease.

 She has funded his work ever since through the Guthy-Jackson Charitable Foundation she and her husband created.
 "My focus went from mascara to medicine," she says.
-Ali, today an 18-year-old college freshman, is neither paralyzed nor blind.
+Ali has graduated from college, where she was the student body president, and while she still faces health challenges, she is neither paralyzed nor blind.

 "Stem cells would be an important piece of the potential therapeutics for NMO," Jackson says.
 "The work that CIRM is doing is really important."